ItalyPaleAle/hereditas/docs-source/content/guides/create-box.md

 # Create the box

-After gathering all the content you want to encrypt, setting up our "API Access" application on Auth0, and configuring a webhook endpoints to send notifications, we can now create a box on our machine.
+After gathering all the content you want to encrypt, setting up our "API Access" application on Auth0, and configuring a webhook endpoints to send notifications, we can now create a box on our laptop.
+This will be our "working directory".

 ## Initialize a working directory